 Eligible projects are such that aim to reduce the burden of pancreatic cancer for patients and/or their relatives, thereby significantly improving their quality of life.

-Aspects under investigation will be directly related to patient care with a special focus on e.g.
+Aspects under investigation will be directly related to pancreatic cancer care with a special focus on e.g.

 Eligible projects must be conducted in Switzerland, can be planned or ongoing, and might be even a part of a larger research project/trial.
 In the latter case, the submitted project should be a substantial part of such an overarching research project and focus on a specific aspect.